 The average length of our relationships with our top 20 customers exceeds 25 years, and in some cases goes back as far as the beginning of their existence, particularly with our aerospace, automotive and building and construction customers.
 We have long-term contracts with many of our major customers, and we have partnered with some of them for substantial investments that support new product launches, increased capacity or unique capabilities that solve key challenges.
-Approximately 57% of 2019 Global Rolled Products revenue is under long-term agreements, and less than 10% of 2019 Global Rolled Products revenue is subject to long-term agreements that are expected to be up for renewal in 2020 and 2021.
+56% of 2019 Global Rolled Products revenue is under a long-term agreement, and only 6% of the Global Rolled Products long-term agreements are expected to be up for renewal in 2020 and 2021.
 In addition, we frequently collaborate with our customers to complete a rigorous process for qualifying our products, which requires substantial time and investment and imposes high costs for customers to switch suppliers.